TheBigRoomXXL/lovergne.dev/README.md

 - **It's simple** and has only one dependency.
 - **Fully accessible:** built with semantic HTML and score 100% on lighthouse accessibility
 - **Light and Fast:** 27.7 kB landing page and score 100% on lighthouse performance.
-- **It's beautiful**, well at least for me and I really my little isometric logo.
+- **It's beautiful**, well for me at least.
+And I really my little isometric logo.
 - **Dark / Light** theme based on `prefers-color-scheme`
 - **Sufficient SEO support**: see [Meta.astro](https://github.com/TheBigRoomXXL/my-site/blob/main/src/components/Meta.astro), score 95% on lighthouse (some links are too small).
 - **Print support** with a minimal secondary stylesheet (see [print.css](https://github.com/TheBigRoomXXL/my-site/blob/main/public/print.css))